Comment faire du sel de bain ?

 Possible variations

-- You can substitute a larger amount of coarse salt for the Epsom salt.
+• You can replace Epsom salt with a larger amount of coarse salt

-- You can replace lavender and ylang-ylang essential oil with sweet orange or bay leaf essential oil, for example.
+• You can replace lavender and ylang-ylang essential oil with sweet orange or bay essential oil, for example.

-- You can make this recipe without adding essential oils, especially in the case of pregnancy or allergies: why not replace essential oils with natural aromas?
+• You can make this recipe without adding essential oils, especially in the case of pregnancy or allergies: why not replace the essential oils with natural flavors?

-You know all the tricks for making your own homemade bath salts.
-The advantage of DIY is the power to create your own blend, made from different scents and properties.
-You hold the cards in your hands when it comes to making your bath salts.
-To further your well-being and relaxation, you can use natural and organic soaps and shampoos like Irreverence Bath Ritual Set to vitalize and boost your skin and hair.
+You now know all the tips for making your own homemade bath salts.
+The advantage of DIY is being able to create your own blend, made from different scents and properties.
+You are the one in control when it comes to making your bath salts.
+To go even further in well-being and relaxation, you can use natural and organic soaps and shampoos like the Irrévérence Bath Ritual Set to revitalize and boost your skin and hair.